Top 10 Yu-Gi-Oh Spell Cards (2020)

 If you need four or even six threats eliminated, you're also free to activate multiple Twisters each turn.
 Compared to its main removal competition, the trap "Heavy Storm Duster," Twisters requires a discard but can be played immediately (Duster has to be set for a turn), making each superior in certain situations.

-Appearing in the vast majority of competitive decks as of this writing, Called by the Grave can resolve on either turn.
+Appearing in many competitive decks, Called by the Grave can resolve on either turn.
 It banishes any card in your opponent's graveyard, simultaneously negating its effects until the end of the next turn.
 Additionally, if that card was a monster, any fielded monsters sharing the same original name also have their abilities negated for the duration.

 Not only does this prevent graveyard revivals of opposing threats, but it's also perhaps the best counter to prominent hand-traps like "Ghost Ogre & Snow Rabbit" and "Ash Blossom & Joyous Spring"; you can banish them after they discard themselves to negate their abilities.